 - 1 cup powdered sugar sift it to prevent lumps in the frosting

 - 8 ounce plain vegan cream cheese we recommend Kite Hill

 - 8 tablespoon vegan butter almost room temperature (See Note)

 - Preheat oven to 350°F (176°C) and fill each cupcake tin with a cupcake liner.

 - Mix the lemon juice and plant milk until combined and let sit for 10 minutes.
 This is your vegan buttermilk.

-- In a large mixing bowl, whisk the 2 ½ cups cake flour, 1 tbsp + 1 tsp cocoa powder, 1 tsp baking soda, and ½ tsp salt until completely combined.
+- In a large mixing bowl, whisk the 2 ½ cups cake flour, 1 tablespoon + 1 teaspoon cocoa powder, 1 teaspoon baking soda, and ½ teaspoon salt until completely combined.

-- In a medium mixing bowl, whisk the 3/4 cup canola oil, 1 cup buttermilk, 1 ½ cups sugar, 1 tbsp vanilla, egg replacer, 2 tsp apple cider vinegar, and 3 tbsp red dye until combined.
-Add beet root powder by the tbsp until it turns a nice red color if you don’t use the food dye.
+- In a medium mixing bowl, whisk the ¾ cup canola oil, 1 cup buttermilk, 1 ½ cups sugar, 1 tablespoon vanilla, egg replacer, 2 teaspoon apple cider vinegar, and 3 tablespoon red dye until combined.
+Add beet root powder by the tablespoon until it turns a nice red color if you don’t use the food dye.